Mint Coin Guide

 IMPORTANT NOTE

 To check order status, we use the US Mint website and you can, too!
 Just go here and instead of logging in, enter the data you gave us about your order.
 If you can’t pull your order up, neither can we!
+If you’re able to pull up your order but verification failed, double check the details: did you buy the correct item (including the correct year)?
+Does the order contain the exact number of the item you committed?

 Shipping Your Coin